 On April 1, 2007, the Company adopted the provisions of the Financial Accounting Standard Board ("FASB") Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes.
 FIN No. 48 heightens the threshold for recognizing and measuring tax benefits and requires enterprises to make explicit disclosures about uncertainties in their income tax positions, including a detailed roll-forward of tax benefits taken that do not qualify for financial statement recognition.
 The adoption of FIN No. 48 has had no effect on the Company's financial position or results of operations.
-The Company has had no unrecognized tax benefits as of April 1, 2007 and is not aware of any tax positions for which unrecognized tax benefits would be recorded within the next twelve months.
+The Company had no unrecognized tax benefits as of April 1, 2007 or

+December 31, 2007 and is not aware of any tax positions for which unrecognized tax benefits would be recorded within the next twelve months.

 The Company files federal and state income tax returns in several domestic and foreign jurisdictions.
 In most tax jurisdictions, returns are subject to examination by the relevant tax authorities for a number of years after the returns have been filed.
-The Company is no longer subject to examination by tax authorities in any federal, state and foreign tax jurisdictions for years before 2002.
+The Company is subject to examination by the United States Internal Revenue Service for tax years 2005 through 2007 and tax year 2006 is currently under examination.
+The Company is subject to examination in state and international tax jurisdictions for tax years 2004 through 2007 and tax years 2006 through 2007, respectively.
 It is the Company's policy to recognize any interest related to uncertain tax positions in interest expense and any penalties related to uncertain tax positions in selling, general and administrative expense.
-The Company has not recorded any interest or penalties related to uncertain tax positions as of April 1, 2007.
+The Company had not recorded any interest or penalties related to uncertain tax positions as of April 1, 2007 or December 31, 2007.